Eileenzyf/MSIA423-Project/README.md

 	 - Epics
 		 - Exploratory Data Analysis to explore the relationship between variables and determine which subset to use.
 		 - Data Engineering
-		 - Model Building to predict the num
+		 - Model Building to predict the number of reviews and ratings using a set of parameters.
-		 - Web App Development
+		 - Web App Development to build interactive features that allow users to enter their data to get predictions.
 		 - stories

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MTQzMzE4NywtMTY1NDQzMzc0MSwtOD
+eyJoaXN0b3J5IjpbLTE4MTY4NDU3OTUsLTE2NTQ0MzM3NDEsLT
-E5ODYwMTQ3LDQ0ODM5Mzc1OCwxOTU5NTQ2NDk5LDE2ODQ3Njcw
+gxOTg2MDE0Nyw0NDgzOTM3NTgsMTk1OTU0NjQ5OSwxNjg0NzY3
-MTIsMTk5NDEyMDAwLDk3ODA5NjQ4Ml19
+MDEyLDE5OTQxMjAwMCw5NzgwOTY0ODJdfQ==
 -->